-HMRC has introduced two simpler income tax schemes for small businesses – 'cash basis' and 'simplified expenses'.
-According to HMRC, they are designed to make it easier for small firms to manage their income tax obligations and be more confident that "they have got their tax right".
+HMRC has introduced two simpler income tax schemes for small businesses - 'cash basis' and 'simplified expenses'.
+They are designed to make it easier for small firms to manage their income tax obligations and be more confident that "they have got their tax right".

 Cash basis - who qualifies?